anguyen8/deepface-emd/README.md

   ```
   python test_face.py -method apc -fm arcface -d lfw -a 0.7 -data_folder data -l 4 -crop
   ```
-  * Note: Full LFW dataset have `5749` people wit `13,233` images and only `1680` people with two or more images (See [LFW](http://vis-www.cs.umass.edu/lfw/) for details).
-However, in our normal LFW dataset, the identical images will not be considered in Face Identification Identification.
-So, the difference between `lfw` and `lfw_1680` is that `lfw` is full LFW (including people with single image) and `lfw_1680` includes 1680 people who have two or more images.
+  * Note: The full LFW dataset have 5,749 people for a total of 13,233 images; however, only 1,680 people have two or more images (See [LFW](http://vis-www.cs.umass.edu/lfw/) for details).
+However, in our normal LFW dataset, the identical images will not be considered in face identification.
+So, the difference between `lfw` and `lfw_1680` is that the `lfw` setup uses the full LFW (including people with a single image) but the `lfw_1680` uses only 1,680 people who have two or more images.

-- For other OOD datasets, run this following command:
+- For other OOD datasets, run the following command:
   + LFW-mask:
   ```
   python test_face.py -method apc -fm arcface -d lfw -a 0.7 -data_folder data -l 4 -mask